 The most interesting thing about this river is that it's been "discovered" before.

 A news article in the Denver Post in 2001 proclaimed this river to be an unbelievable small stream, loaded with giant trout and devoid of fisherman.
 As a result, fly fisherman from Denver and Salt Lake City abruptly flooded the area in a tidal wave of pressure on the fishery.
-The fishing quality inevitably dropped, the herd moved on to the next Discovery, and the Ham's Faded back into obscurity.
+The fishing quality inevitably dropped, the herd moved on to the next discovery, and the Ham's faded back into obscurity.

-If you fly fish a river for more than a couple years, you already know that rivers change from year to year.
+If you fly fish a river for more than a couple of years, you already know that rivers change from year to year.
 Rivers go through good years, bad years, booms and slumps.
-The spike in pressure drove the river into a decades-long slump, and everyone knew it, or forgot the Ham's existed.
+The spike in pressure drove the river into a decades-long slump, and everyone knew it or forgot the Ham's existed.

-But all slumps end, and I'm happy to announce that the Ham's Fork's Slump is officially over.
+But all slumps end, and I'm happy to announce that the Ham's Fork's slump is officially over.

 Sure, there are a few out-of-towners, mostly from the vicinity of Salt Lake, who come confidently strolling in with all the shiniest, newest gear.
 But more often than not, they leave with their tails between their legs, after watching a local from Kemerer catch a dozen 20" trout in a hole they had been fishing all afternoon with nothing to show for it.

-The word is slowly getting out*, but the Ham's seems to remember what the last bunch of Fly Jockeys did to her, and is slow to give up her secrets to those that don't put in the time to pay their dues.
+The word is slowly getting out*, but the Ham's seems to remember what the last bunch of fly jockeys did to her and is slow to give up her secrets to those that don't put in the time to pay their dues.
 If you come here, plan to fish a couple of different stretches, take your time, and do your homework before you go.

 You'll be glad you did when it all comes together, and one of the Ham's 23" rainbows decides to put you through the paces.

 *Yes, I realize I'm part of the reason word is spreading about the Ham's.
-I'm okay with spilling the beans though, as the economy of the area could really use a boost (as long is it comes from respectful visitors & tourists).
+I'm okay with spilling the beans though, as the economy of the area could really use a boost (as long as it comes from respectful visitors & tourists).
 So if I were you, I'd get down there to fish it before the masses arrive, because no river this good stays a secret forever...

 River Profile: Ham's Fork